config-syncer/config-syncer/docs/tutorials/apiserver.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

 # Kubed API Server
-Kubed provides a recycle bin for deleted and/or updated Kubernetes objects.
-Once activated, any deleted and/or updated object is stored in YAML format in folder mounted inside Kubed pod.
-This tutorial will show you how to use Kubed to setup a recycle bin for Kubernetes cluster objects.
+Kubed includes an api server.
+It has 2 categories of endpoints:
+ - Search objects
+ - Reverse Lookup

 ---

 Kubed api server is under active development and expected to change in future.
+We are also [exploring](https://github.com/appscode/kubed/issues/19) the idea of turning this into a UAS.

 ---